-On March 27, 2007, in connection with the resignation of AVI's Chairman and Chief Executive Officer, the Company entered into a Separation and Release Agreement, pursuant to which the former Chairman and CEO is entitled to receive his base compensation for 18 months (\$562,500 in the aggregate) and medical insurance for the same 18 month period and may exercise his previously granted options until March 28, 2010.
-The Company recognized \$1,619,872 in total compensation expense to general and administrative in the first quarter of 2007, including \$562,500 in cash compensation and \$1,057,372 in SFAS 123R expenses.
+On March 27, 2007, in connection with the resignation of AVI's Chairman and Chief Executive Officer, the Company entered into a Separation and Release Agreement, pursuant to which the former Chairman and CEO is entitled to receive his base compensation for 18 months (\$562,500 in the aggregate) and medical insurance for the same 18 month period and may exercise his previously granted options until the earlier of the termination date of the respective stock option grant agreements or March 28, 2010.
+The Company recognized

+\$1,619,872 in total compensation expense to general and administrative in the first quarter of 2007, including \$562,500 in cash compensation and \$1,057,372 in SFAS 123R expenses.